LakeYS/blockland-stats/README.md

 ## Parameters
 These are the parameters used by the function:
 ### Name
-The name of the variable you want to set.
+The name of the variable.
 This will be displayed in the GUI.
 This is used to uniquely identify the variable within its group.
 ### Group
 The group that the variable will be displayed under in the GUI.
 If '0' or blank, this defaults to "General".